 You will finally have more time to do things you’ve always wanted to do and spend time with friends and family after you graduate.
 Some will use this time be physically closer to their parents, while others will move away but still maintain a healthy relationship with each other.

-Lauren, a graduate of Marymount University, says, “I graduated in Spring of 2016 and have been living with my parents since August 2016.
-I thought I was going to take a job in downtown DC, but the job got moved closer to my parents' home.
-After I graduated, I kept my apartment in Arlington but after the loss of both of my grandfathers, I was still reeling from that happened to me in my last semester, I decided to go home one day and I never left.
+Lauren, a graduate of Marymount University, says, “I graduated in spring of 2016 and have been living with my parents since August 2016.
+I thought I was going to take a job in downtown DC, but the job got moved closer to my parents’ home.
+After I graduated, I kept my apartment in Arlington but after the loss of both of my grandfathers, I was still reeling from what happened to me in my last semester, I decided to go home one day and I never left.
 My mother welcomed me with open arms and we have never been closer.”

-While some parents would like to see their child more often after college by having them move back home or being in the same city or state, being physically apart does not have to have a negative effect on the relationship.
+While some parents would like to see their child more often after college by having them move back home or being in the same city or state, being physically apart doesn’t have to have a negative effect on the relationship.
 It could actually help the relationship between you and your parents and bring you all closer because it will allow you to talk more often.
 A lot happens after you take off the cap and gown and replace it with your brand new business casual wardrobe, but it doesn’t all have to be negative or stressful.
-Sometimes your parents will be your number one supporters, and yes, things will change within the relationship, but they are still there to help you.
+Sometimes your parents will be your number one supporters, and yes, things will change within the relationship, but they’re still there to help you.
 Keeping the communication open, honest and respectful will help solve any problems that will come along after college.